mhouse1/MakerGear_OctoPrint_Setup/README.md

 Host key verification failed.
 ```

-This is due to using the same hardware and hostname, you can clean that up by
+This is due to using the same hardware and hostname, you can clean that up by (applies to mac computers)
 ```
 nano ~/.ssh/known_hosts
 ```